Volunteer Clearance Process

 - The link is: Mandated Reporter Training Info & Link.
 Click here if you have any log-in difficulties.

-- Register for a Volunteer Training Class by completing this form.
-All classes are virtual for January - April, 2022.
-Participants will be emailed a Teams Meeting link to the participate in the class.
+- You must register online for the virtual Volunteer Training Class.
+Registration for July - December 2022 is underway.
+Participants will be emailed a Teams Meeting link to participate in the class.

-- View the Volunteer Guidelines to the left to determine which level you would like to apply for Level 2 or Level 3.
-All of the documents you will need will be provided at school where you would like to volunteer.
+- View the Volunteer Guidelines to the left to determine which level you would like to apply for, Level 2 or Level 3.
+All of the documents you will need will be provided at a school where you would like to volunteer.

 Prospective volunteers should be advised that the GCIC Inquiry and Fingerprint processing time can be 10-14 business days.